-A display of photographs of people in magazines and newspapers can reveal something of non-verbal communication.
+A display of photographs of people from films and TV can reveal something of non-verbal communication.
 Photographs illustrating sports or news stories or stills from films are often particularly varied in the range of expressions that they show.

-- Number the pictures to use the display for activities exploring non-verbal expression. - Invite students to describe and name the feelings or inner states which the various subjects appear to be experiencing. - For a group, consider starting this by brain-storming for words and phrases to describe feelings and inner states. - For an individual consider starting with a list of these already well underway. - Invite the student(s) to explore experiences they may have had which made them feel like the people shown appear to be feeling - Invite them to mime one of the expressions in the pictures (ie with their own face and/or body language).
-The task is then to identify which of the expressions is being simulated.
+- Number the pictures to use the display for activities exploring non-verbal expression. - Invite students to describe and name the feelings or inner states which the various subjects appear to be experiencing. - For a group, consider starting this asking for words and phrases to describe feelings and inner states. - For an individual consider starting with a list of these already well underway. - Invite the student(s) to explore experiences they may have had which made them feel like the people shown appear to be feeling - Invite them to mime one of the expressions in the pictures (i.e. with their own face and/or body language).
+The task is then to identify which of the expressions is being copied.